 The denoising performance obtained with FoGSM is attained with a substantial computational cost.
-As a rough indication, our unoptimized MATLAB code, running on an Intel workstation with 2.6 Ghz dual Opteron 64-bit processor and 16 Gb RAM memory, takes on average of 97.3 mins (results averaging over 9 trials, with a range of [71.8,124.4] mins) to denoise a 512×512 image at noise level $\sigma = 50$, and takes on average of 35.3 mins (result averaging over 4 images, with a range of [28.4, 47.9] mins), to denoise a 256×256 image at the same noise level.
-It is likely these values could be improved by incorporating additional acceleration heuristics.
+As a rough indication, our unoptimized MATLAB code, running on an Intel workstation with 2.6 GHz dual Opteron 64-bit processor and 16 Gbyte RAM memory, takes, on average, 97.3 minutes (results averaging over nine trials, with a range of [71.8, 124.4] minutes) to denoise a 512 × 512 image at noise level $\sigma = 50$, and takes, on average, 35.3 minutes (result averaging over four images, with a range of [28.4, 47.9] minutes) to denoise a 256 × 256 image at the same noise level.
+It is likely that these values could be improved by incorporating additional acceleration heuristics.